Elao/manalas/content/about.md

 * Quickly bootstrap a new project (We don't have time to lose to setup a local environment)
 * Allow developers to be independent without a sharp knowledge of linux administration.
-* Stay close of our production environment.
+* Stay as close as possible of our production environments.
 * Keep the availability to be very precise on the configuration of complex infrastructures (Clustering, HA ... ).

 ## What is this name ?